 The launching process needs some explanation.

-First, everyone should put on their thongs, or sandals, or flip flops, or a pair of well worn shoes, because of the glass and the hot ground, in the unloading area.
+First, everyone should put on their thongs, or sandals, or flip flops, or a pair of well worn shoes, because of the glass and the hot ground in the unloading area.

-Third, we try to launch in groups of 8-12, so that we can all be close to a cooler, so get your floating group together.
+Third, we try to launch in groups of 8-12, so that we can all be close to a cooler.
+So get your floating group together.
 Since you will be with this person or group for several hours of relaxation it may be wise to get those folks together now.

 Fourth, you will need some assistance launching.
-The river is both cold and moving, neither of which your body is used to, so get some help while you get adjusted and comfortable.
-There will be a reliable veteran there to assist you, and to get you settled.
+The river is both cold and moving, neither of which your body is used to.
+So get some help while you get adjusted and comfortable.
+There will be a reliable veteran there to assist you and to get you settled.

 A word about river safety.
-We are here to have fun, but we must keep in mind that many people drown in this river every year.
+We are here to have fun, but we must keep in mind that some people drown in this river every year.
 So far we have been extremely lucky, perhaps because we are careful and follow these guidelines.

 A few tips on river tubing may be helpful to the novice.
 If you find yourself heading toward the bushes, turn your tube so that your feet are facing the nearest bank.
 Start to kick and paddle toward the middle of the river (always the safest place).